salilshankar/trackit/docs/ui/shared_components.md

 ```

 ## Props

-- text: string
-  The message displayed in the banner.
+- text: string — The message shown in the banner.
-- onRecover: function
-  Called when the user clicks the action button.
+- onRecover: function — Called when the action button is clicked.

-## UI and behavior

-- Layout and styling
-  - Red background with red text for an alert/issue (bg-red-100, text-red-800).
-  - Compact, rounded banner with small text and spacing (p-2, rounded, mb-2, text-sm).
-  - Horizontal layout with space between the message and the action (flex, justify-between, items-center).
-- Content
-  - Message area: rendered in a span.
-  - Action button: small, red, and underlined (text-red-600, underline, text-xs).
-- Interaction
-  - Clicking the button calls the onRecover function you provide.

-> 📘 Note
+> 📘 Notes
+> - The action appears as a small, underlined red link-style button.
-> The component exposes a single user action via the button click (onRecover).
-It does not navigate or refresh by itself.
+> - The component’s layout is a single row: message on the left, action on the right.

-## Tips
+## Mapped API routes

-- Keep text concise and actionable to fit the compact layout.
-- Place the banner close to the context of the issue so users understand what the message refers to.
-- Ensure the action tied to onRecover is safe to attempt multiple times, as users may click repeatedly.
+None.
+This component does not map to any API routes; it only triggers your provided onRecover handler.